RebeckaLar/RebeckaLar/README.md

 <h2 align="left">Hi 👋!
-I'm Rebecka, a front-end student with UX-background</h2>
+I'm Rebecka, a front-end student with a UX-Bachelor degree</h2>

-- 🔭 I’m currently developing an event-page with Next.js and Headless CMS
+- 💻 I’m currently developing an event-page with Next.js and Headless CMS
 - 🌱 I’m currently learning to handle databases and develop simple backend solutions.
-- 👯 I’m looking to connect with others interested or working in development.
-- 🤔 I’m looking for intership opportunities in autumn 2025.
+- 💼 I’m looking for intership opportunities in november 2025.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rebecka-rl-larsson) | [Email](mailto:rebecka.rl.larsson@gmail.com)
-- 😄 Pronouns: she/her
 - ⚡ Fun fact: I’ve cleared a Mario Kart WII track in 50 seconds

 ###